Clouds eyes. Terry and I walk the beach (8/21/16).

 Is there someone in your family who has a blend of tenderness and strength, someone able to hug and hug and hug and love no matter how much of a shit a cousin can be, and feels he is her guardian angel?

-Have you ever had a moment when you remember calling a friend asking her to drive you to the airport and that friend is at your door five minutes later, silently holding your unbearable sadness with grace and a comfort that carries over year to year?
+Have you ever had a moment when you remember calling a friend and asking her to drive you to the airport, and that friend is at your door five minutes later, silently holding your unbearable sadness with grace and comfort that carries over year to year?

 Do you know someone who has the ability to sit quietly with loss?
 Like a friend who sits with you the day after your son dies and a few days before your son’s funeral saying nothing except when you say, “I don’t know if I can go to his funeral,” and she replies, “You’ve lived your hardest day.
 Every day from here is easier.
 You can do this.”